-In line with the annual EDF work programme, there will be twenty-three calls for proposals in 2021, among which:
+In line with the 2021 EDF work programme, there will be 23 calls for proposals in 2021, among which:

-- Nineteen calls addressing thirteen out of the fifteen defined thematic EDF categories of actions; - One call addressing research for identified disruptive technologies for defence applications; - Three open calls aiming at fostering innovation, among which: - One call addressing open disruptive Research actions; - Two calls (Research and Development actions) with a dedicated focus on Small and Medium-sized Enterprises (SME) as mentioned in the EDF Regulation in order to encourage a further participation of such enterprises.
+- 19 thematic calls addressing thirteen EDF categories of actions out of the 15 defined in the work programme - one thematic call addressing research for identified disruptive technologies for defence applications - three open calls among which one addressing disruptive technologies and two with a dedicated focus on Small and Medium-sized Enterprises (SME) as mentioned in the EDF Regulation in order to encourage further participation of such enterprises and foster innovation.

-In particular, eleven calls are targeting Research actions, including disruptive research, and twelve calls are targeting Development actions.
+12 calls are targeting research actions (EDF-2021-XXX-R), including disruptive research, and 11 calls are targeting Development actions (EDF-2021-XXX-D).